 27 Restaurant & Bar

-Personality overflows at this restaurant (part of the Freehand Miami hotel) comprised of a collection of mismatched rooms.
-One has several large picnic tables which begs for group gatherings.
+Personality overflows at this restaurant (part of the Freehand Miami hotel), comprised of mismatched rooms.
+One has several large picnic tables, which beg for group gatherings.
 The food is as eclectic as the restaurant: offering a smorgasbord of Latin American, Middle Eastern, and American dishes that all hit the right notes.

 Villa Azur Miami

-This Mediterranean favorite boasts a large, lush outdoor courtyard perfect for large groups up to 140 guests.
+This Mediterranean favorite boasts a large, lush outdoor courtyard perfect for large groups of up to 140 guests.
 There’s also La Cave D’Azur Wine Cellar for a more intimate space.
-Either way, enjoy specialties like the seafood tower, chateaubriand au poivre, and Dover sole meuniere.
+Either way, enjoy specialties like the seafood tower, confit pork ribs, and Dover sole meuniere.

 Casa Tua Restaurant

-There are so many different nooks and crannies at this beloved Italian, that it is easy for a group to enjoy exceptional pasta in a private and intimate feel.
-Whether it's the chef’s table, courtyard, East garden, or garden patio, the gorgeous setting and well-executed cuisine make it a no-brainer for a group dine.
+There are so many different nooks and crannies at this beloved Italian restaurant that it is easy for a group to enjoy exceptional pasta in a private and intimate feel.
+Whether it's the chef’s table, courtyard, East garden, or garden patio, the gorgeous setting, and well-executed cuisine make it a no-brainer for group dining.

-In a hidden enclave on Watson Island, this restaurant and beach club is ideal for big celebrations.
-Diners can enjoy an extensive global menu that serves favorites like fire-roasted octopus, Wagyu beef carpaccio, wood-grilled branzino, and rack of lamb.
+This restaurant and beach club is ideal for big celebrations in a hidden enclave on Watson Island.
+Diners can enjoy an extensive global menu that serves favorites like crispy lobster tails with spicy aioli, grilled branzino, and filet mignon with pepper sauce.

-For a memorable dinner party, head to The Library, a private dining room tucked away inside chef Niven Patel’s modern American restaurant in the Thesis hotel.
-Floor-to-ceiling bookshelves brimming with classic books set an elegant tone that pairs nicely with dishes like green chickpea hummus, summer corn risotto, Italian sausage, and Wagyu bavette.
+For a memorable dinner party, head to The Library, a private dining room tucked away inside chef Niven Patel’s modern American restaurant in the Thesis Hotel.
+Floor-to-ceiling bookshelves brimming with classic books set an elegant tone that pairs nicely with dishes like green chickpea hummus, blue crab capellini, Wagyu Denver steak, and grilled red snapper with pineapple jalapeño salsa verde.